gitenter/gitenter/doc/requirements/StRS.md

 - [StRS-0003]{StRS-0001} The software shall support waterfall life cycle model.
 - [StRS-0005]{StRS-0001} The software shall support Agile life cycle model.
 - [StRS-0013]{StRS-0001} The software may be used for software development.
+- [StRS-0010]{StRS-0001} The software shall be provide procedures which follow common standards of various regulatory departments.
+- [StRS-0018]{StRS-0001} The software shall assist various activities to establish the documentation system.

+Kind of documents to work with:

+- [StRS-0002]{StRS-0001} The software shall be used for the documents of requirement engineering.
+- [StRS-0008]{StRS-0001} The software shall be used for the documents of design control.

+*(So right now doesn't support activities further to design control, e.g., integrate to implementation and test cases.
+Later it may try to integrate to e.g., test cases in TDD...)*

+Fields of usage:

 - [StRS-0014]{StRS-0001} The software may be used for development of quality sensitive products.
 - [StRS-0015]{StRS-0014} The software may be used for medical device industry.
 - [StRS-0035]{StRS-0014} The software may be used for automotive industry.
 - [StRS-0016]{StRS-0014} The software may be used in energy related industries.
 - [StRS-0017]{StRS-0014} The software may be used in transportation related industries.

-- [StRS-0010]{StRS-0001} The software shall be provide procedures which follow common standards of various regulatory departments.
-- [StRS-0002]{StRS-0001} The software shall be used for the documents of requirement engineering.
-- [StRS-0008]{StRS-0001} The software shall be used for the documents of design control.
+Features:

 - [StRS-0020]{StRS-0001} The software shall give flexible for user to use their familiar word processor to edit the documents.
-- [StRS-0004]{StRS-0001} The software shall help recording the evolution history and versions of official documents.
+- [StRS-0004]{StRS-0001} The software shall help recording and monitoring the evolution history and versions of official documents.
-- [StRS-0018]{StRS-0001} The software shall assist various activities to establish the documentation system.

 ### Operational scenarios